Children’s Occupational Therapy Service

 Who can refer?

-Referrals are accepted via medical, health, social care or educational professionals.
-Referrals are through a letter or referral form with consent from the family.
+Referrals can be received via Paediactricans, GP, Health Professionals or Educational Professionals.
+Referrals should be made by a letter or completion of the Occupatioanl therapsy referral form with consent from the family.
 Families can request any relevant professional to refer on their behalf.

-Referrals are accepted by post to the address below:
+Referrals are accepted by post or email to the address below:

 Children’s Occupational Therapy Service